NaduX99/Mathematics-and-Statistical-Circle-NSBM/README.md

 # Development

-This the Uni Server Version
+This the NSBM Server Version